-1. DO NOT USE CHEMICALS OR FLUIDS TO START THE FIRE.
+- 1. DO NOT USE CHEMICALS OR FLUIDS TO START THE FIRE.
 Never use chemicals or any type of petroleum based product, charcoal starter, lighter fluid, lantern fuel, kerosene or any other flammable accelerant to start the fire in the firebox of the boiler.
-Keep all such liquids well away from firebox.

-2. If using antifreeze, use only non-toxic, follow manufacturer's recommendations on mixing ratio and test annually per manufacturer's specs.
-Keep containers of antifreeze, which is flammable, well away from the boiler.

-3. The use of treated wood (painted, treated, etc.) and any other salvaged material that can emit toxic gases into the environment and is corrosive towards the components of the appliance is not allowed and voids the warranty.

-4. DANGER!
-Risk of fire or explosion - DO NOT BURN GARBAGE, GASOLINE, NAPHTHA, ENGINE OIL OR OTHER INAPPREPRIATE MATERIALS.
-Flammable liquids household or yard waste can reduce the life of the boiler, will void the warranty and is illegal in most areas.

-5. Pause for 30 seconds between the first latch and the safety latch to allow any combustion gases to burn off.
-Always keep fueling and de-ashing doors closed and maintain all seals in good condition.

-6. In the event of a runaway fire, make sure all doors are tightly shut, unplug the control power, keep the pump running, make sure the blower damper is closed and keep the water jacket full.

-7. WARNING!
-Risk of fire - Do not operate with fuel loading door open.
+Keep all such liquids well away from firebox. - 2.
+If using antifreeze, use only non-toxic, follow manufacturer's recommendations on mixing ratio and test annually per manufacturer's specs.
+Keep containers of antifreeze, which is flammable, well away from the boiler. - 3.
+The use of treated wood (painted, treated, etc.) and any other salvaged material that can emit toxic gases into the environment and is corrosive towards the components of the appliance is not allowed and voids the warranty. - 4.
+DANGER!
+Risk of fire or explosion DO NOT BURN GARBAGE, GASOLINE, NAPHTHA, ENGINE OIL OR OTHER INAPPREPRIATE MATERIALS.
+Flammable liquids household or yard waste can reduce the life of the boiler, will void the warranty and is illegal in most areas. - 5.
+Wait until boiler has shut down and idled for at least 5 minutes before opening the fire box door.
+Pause for 30 seconds between the first latch and the safety latch to allow any combustion gases to burn off.
+Always keep fueling and de-ashing doors closed and maintain all seals in good condition. - 6.
+In the event of a runaway fire, make sure all doors are tightly shut, unplug the control power, keep the pump running, make sure the blower damper is closed and keep the water jacket full. - 7.
+WARNING!
+Risk of fire Do not operate with fuel loading door or refractory channel door open.
 Do not store fuel or other combustible material within the marked installation clearances.
 Leaving a small crack or opening can cause over-heating in the firebox, boiling the water off, damage of the unit and voiding the warranty.
-Inspect and clean the firebox, ash pan and chimney regularly.
+Inspect and clean the firebox, heat exchanger tubes, refractory and chimney regularly. - 8.
+CAUTION!

-8. CAUTION!
 Hot surfaces.
 Keep children away.
 Do not touch during operation.
-Always use proper care when installing, operating and maintaining the boiler.

-9. Always wear protective gloves and glasses and be aware that hanging and loose clothing can catch fire.

-10. All doors and covers must be maintained in place at all times, except during maintenance and servicing.

-11. Do not modify the boiler or controls.
-Do not connect this unit to a chimney flue serving another appliance.

-12. Failure to heed these warning or any additional warnings on the boiler may result in an accident causing personal injury and damage and void the warranty.
+Always use proper care when installing, operating and maintaining the boiler. - 9.
+Always wear protective gloves and glasses and be aware that hanging and loose clothing can catch fire. - 10.
+All doors and covers must be maintained in place at all times, except during maintenance and servicing. - 11.
+Do not modify the boiler or controls.
+Do not connect this unit to a chimney flue serving another appliance. - 12.
+Failure to heed these warning or any additional warnings on the boiler may result in an accident causing personal injury and damage and void the warranty.